-In 1788, Coorgs rescued their king Dodda Vira Rajendra, the eldest of the princes, who had been taken prisoner by Tippu and held in Periyapatna fort.
-The Coorgs who escaped Tipu’s army, rallied around the the young Prince kept engaging Tippu’s forces in the battlefield.
-By 1790 Dodda Vira Rajendra had successfully attacked and sacked most of the forts garrisoned by Tipu Sultan’s forces.
+In 1788, Coorgs rescued their king Dodda Vira Rajendra, the eldest of the princes, who had been taken prisoner by Tipu and held in Periyapatna fort.
+The Coorgs who escaped Tipu’s army, rallied around the the young Prince and kept engaging Tippu’s forces in the battlefield.
+By 1790 Dodda Vira Rajendra had successfully attacked and sacked most of the forts in Coorg, garrisoned by Tipu Sultan’s forces.

 The same year Dodda Vira Rajendra came in contact with the British.
 In October 26, 1790 Dodda Vira Rajendra signed a treaty of “friendship” with the EIC, to treat Tipu Sultan as a common enemy with the British – with the “God, sun, moon and world” as witness.
 In 1791, after a prolonged siege, Tipu’s forces evacuated Mercara(Madikeri) Fort and Dodda Vira Rajendra regained his entire kingdom.
 The Kodavas helped the British with transport and safe passage from Coorg during the Thrid Anglo Mysore war.

-Following Coorg’s British annexation in the early 1830s, the region was directly under British rule until the Indian Independence in the late 1940s.
-Coorg was recognized by the Indian Constitution as part “C” state and elected a government to assume office in the early 1950s with a chief minister of its own.
+Following Coorg’s British annexation in the early 1834, the region was directly under British rule until the Indian Independence in the late 1947.
+Later, Coorg was recognized by the Indian Constitution as part “C” state and elected a government to assume office till 1956 with a chief minister of its own.

 In November of 1956, the the State of Coorg was amalgamated with the onetime state of Mysore, as part of a state reorganization.
 Now, the district of Coorg(Kodagu) is part of the state of Karnataka.